Figueroa's leadership key to Honduras's Cup journey

 His performances attracted the attention of MLS teams but he eventually settled on a loan deal with Wigan Athletic that became permanent in 2008.

-With 102 caps and playing at his second World Cup, Figueroa's ability to rediscover his best form could determine whether Honduras make it out of the group stage for the first time.
+With 100 caps and playing at his second World Cup finals, Figueroa's ability to rediscover his best form could determine whether Honduras make it out of the group stage for the first time.

-Honduras, in their third World Cup appearance, start in Group E against France in Porto Alegre on June 15 before facing Ecuador in Curitba on June 20 and Switzerland in Manaus five days later.
+Honduras, in their third World Cup appearance, open the tournament in Group E against France in Porto Alegre on June 15, and play Ecuador in Curitba on June 20 and Switzerland in Manaus on June 25.